 Both the EU and its Member States are parties to the 1982 United Nations Convention on the Law of the Sea on the basis of the principle of attributed powers, according to which each contracting party assumes the rights and obligations deriving therefrom to the extent allowed by their respective competences.
 The recent practice has, however, shown that uncertainties if not outright clashes may indeed arise.
 Several contentious cases have been brought to attention of the Court of Justice of the EU either by way of infringement proceedings or because of alleged inconsistencies between EU law and international maritime treaties to which the Member States themselves are contracting parties.

-All of the above... and more is at the heart of the Summer School on European Union and the Law of the Sea, to be held for three consecutive years (2015-2017) alternatively in Italy and in Germany.
+All of the above... and more is at the heart of the Summer School on European Union and the Law of the Sea, already held for seven consecutive years (2015-2021).

 Prof. Lorenzo Schiano di Pepe

 The ideal candidate will have completed a five- or at least a three-year long university program in law, political science, international relations, maritime studies, marine science, maritime economy or equivalent.

 Students enrolled in a University program lasting longer than three years, who are at least in their fourth year and with an interest in the field will also be considered.

 Ph.D. students, post-doctoral researchers and young professionals in any of the above areas are encouraged to apply.

 A number of general and more specific issues, touching upon several topical subjects, will be dealt with during the summer school.